Up to 6 months 0% APR Financing Available! Learn More >

 Types of Mobile Home Furnace Systems

-Types of Mobile Home Furnaces There are three main furnace types for manufactured homes, and each has an efficiency factor to consider.
+There are three main furnace types for manufactured homes, and each has an efficiency factor to consider.
 The efficiency of your furnace impacts your heating costs.
 So, if you have a mobile home furnace at 80% efficiency, every dollar you spend puts only $0.80 into heat.
 The remainder is wasted.

-• Oil Mobile Home Furnace - On the whole, an oil mobile home furnace is more expensive than gas varieties and are about 80% efficient.
+• Oil Mobile Home Furnace - On the whole, an oil mobile home furnace is more expensive than gas varieties and is about 80% efficient.
 They operate by spraying a fine mist of oil into the combustion chamber to be ignited.
 The heat generated from this process is then fed into the mobile home, typically through floor vents.
 Oil furnaces can be cheaper to run and more robust.
 However, they can also be expensive to fix when something goes wrong.
 Plus, fuel oil may not be easily available in all areas.

 • Electric Mobile Home Furnace - Electric furnaces are cheap and can go anywhere that has electricity.
 Cold air is drawn from the outside and passed through a heat exchanger.
 It is then heated and pushed into the home through vents.
 These mobile home furnace units are quiet and a lot cleaner than gas or oil varieties, but they are usually expensive to run.
 If you live in a colder environment, an electric furnace might not be the most cost-effective choice.